-Budget Highlights for the Fiscal Year Ending June 30, 2021
+Budget Highlights for the Fiscal Year Ending June 30, 2022

-Governmental Activities:
+Governmental Activities

-- Redesign of the Tourism website with the goal to increase traffic to the website and improve the area's social media presence which will promote the area in and around Jonesville. - Increase marketing of the area to help local hotels/motels with occupancy loss due to COVID-19 global pandemic.
+- Redesign of website continues with the goal to increase traffic and improve the area's social media presence while promoting Jonesville and the Yadkin Valley. - Increase marketing of the area to help local hotels/motels with occupancy. - Provided additional funding for multi-use activities along the Jonesville Greenway Trail.